top of page

 You’ll have Original Medicare (Part A and Part B) unless you make another choice.
 You can decide to add a drug plan (Part D) or buy a Medigap policy to help pay for costs that Original Medicare doesn’t cover.
 You can choose to join a Medicare Advantage Plan (Part C) and get all your Medicare coverage (including drugs and extra benefits like vision, hearing, dental, and more) bundled together in one plan.

-Some people with limited resources and income may also be able to get Extra Help to pay for Part D drug costs.
+Some people with limited resources and income may also be eligible for Extra Help to pay for Part D drug costs.

 WHAT HAPPENS AFTER I APPLY?

 The Centers for Medicare & Medicaid Services CMS) manages Medicare.
-After you are enrolled, they will send you a Welcome to Medicare packet in the mail with your Medicare card.
+After you are enrolled, they will send you a Welcome to Medicare packet by mail, including your Medicare card.
 You will also receive the Medicare & You handbook, with important information about your Medicare coverage choices.

 People get Medicare coverage in different ways.
-You'll get lots of information to help you make a decision about how to get your Medicare coverage:
+You'll get lots of information to help you decide how to get your Medicare coverage:

 THE TWO MAIN WAYS TO GET MEDICARE COVERAGE